AREAL BÖHLER

 Marie Schubert – invited by ArtJunk

-Steel, radio antennas, glass stones, herringbone oak parquet flooring, skirting boards.
+Steel, radio antennas, glass stones, herringbone oak parquet flooring, skirting boards, light.

-We cordially invite you to the opening of the solo exhibition by Düsseldorf artist Marie Schubert (born 1995) at VAW – Vitrine am Wasserturm on Areal Böhler.
+The new solo exhibition by Düsseldorf artist Marie Schubert (born 1995) opened at VAW – Vitrine am Wasserturm on Areal Böhler.

 For her sculptural and graphic work, Marie Schubert combines found materials with elements she has created herself, including, in particular, filigree metal sculptures.
 The interplay of repurposing and recontextualisation gives rise to ambiguous works imbued with subtle humour that question traditional habits, gender roles and power structures.
 In the display case at the water tower, the artist presents a large-scale installation designed specifically for the location, which references the industrial heritage of the Böhler steelworks, built in 1915 and now converted into an event space.
 Between transience and decay, the historical backdrop allows visitors to experience how orders once believed to be unbreakable are beginning to falter.